zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 1. Welcome the user
 2. Deal them their first two cards, i.e. their `initial_round`
 3. Ask them if they want to hit or stay
-4. If they want to hit, deal another card
+4. If they want to stay, ask them again!
-5. If they want to stay, ask them again!
+5. If they want to hit, deal another card and display the new total
 6. If their card total exceeds 21, the game ends.

-Use a loop constructor (I'd recommend `until`, but that is by no means your only option) to enact the above gameplay in the `#runner` method.
+Use a loop constructor (I'd recommend `until`, but that is by no means your only option) to enact the above gameplay in the `runner` method.
 Then, check out the `lib/runner.rb` file.
-Notice that it is simply calling the `#runner` method.
-The runner file will call the `#runner` method which should, in turn, utilize all the other methods you built!
+Notice that it is simply calling the `runner` method.
+The runner file will call the `runner` method which should, in turn, utilize all the other methods you built!

 ## Resources